 - 3. Hook the spring to the adjuster link and slide the spring cover over the adjuster link. - 4.
-Check the adjustment; refer to Checking the Control Cable.
+Check the adjustment; refer to Checking the Control Cable

 Note: After extended use, the drive belt may wear and lose its proper belt tension.
-If the drive belt slips (continuously squeals) under a heavy load, disconnect the spring from the adjustor link and move the upper end of the spring to the hole that is further from the pivot point in the control bar (Figure 26).
+If the drive belt slips (continuously squeals) under a heavy load, disconnect the spring from the adjustor link and move the upper end of the spring to the hole that is further from the pivot point in the control bar (Figure 27).
 Then connect the spring to the adjustor link and adjust the control cable.

-- 1. Remove the upper end of spring from this hole - Pivot point - 2.
-Insert the upper end of spring into this hole - 4.
-Upper end of spring
+- 1. Upper end of spring - 2.
+Insert the upper end of spring into this hole - 3.
+Pivot point - 4.
+Remove the upper end of spring from this hole